eepsmedia/plugins/scrambler/readme.md

 You can try all this yourself in [this sample document](https://codap.concord.org/releases/latest/static/dg/en/cert/index.html#shared=https%3A%2F%2Fcfm-shared.concord.org%2FjEeBNIbK29v5XwtZdmhy%2Ffile.json)

 (Want a task?
 That document is set up to compare 13-year-olds.
-Set it up to do 10-year-olds!)
+Make it compare 10-year-olds!)

 ## Background and an Example